Loading...

 If the user is a member of a group (or several groups)

-If the user possesses a particular attribute (or several attributes)
+If the user possesses an attribute (or several attributes)

 If the user is acting under a purpose (or several purposes) for which the data is allowed to be used